 In a world that increasingly builds cults around creative teams, Zero has been an invaluable slave, reminding us that the best artist for a given story might not necessarily be the same artist.
 That spirit has emphasized the episodic nature of the series above all else — that is, until issue 13 revealed a longer game that we didn’t see coming.
 That twist ending would be enough for this issue to stick in our memories, but it just so happens that Alberto Ponticelli and Jordie Bellaire turn in some of their best work to date, giving the issue’s central fight scene all of the weight the script calls for.
 Both shockingly violent and hauntingly beautiful, this issue sticks with you long after you put it down.

-(Kevin Eastman, Tom Waltz, Bobby Curnow, Ross Campbell, and Ronda Pattison)
+(Kevin Eastman, Tom Waltz, Bobby Curnow, Sophie Campbell, and Ronda Pattison)

 (Grant Morrison, Frank Quitely, and Nathan Fairbairn)